pablos123/environment/docs/bash-coding-standards.md

 A style guide for Bash scripts.
 The rules apply to any file that begins with `#!/usr/bin/env bash`.

-The guiding principle: prefer Bash builtins and explicit structure over external tools and clever shortcuts.
-Scripts should read top-down, failure modes should be obvious, and the same shape should repeat everywhere.

 ---

 ## Script example